Vjekoslav Luburić: Early life

 Vjekoslav Luburić was born into a Herzegovinian Croat family in the village of Humac, near Ljubuški, on 6 March 1914.
 He was the third child of Ljubomir Luburić, a bank clerk, and Marija Soldo, a homemaker.
 The couple had another son, Dragutin, and two daughters, Mira and Olga.
-Luburić was a devout and practicing Roman Catholic.
+Luburić was a devout and practising Roman Catholic.
 In December 1918, his father was shot by a police officer while smuggling tobacco and died of blood loss.
 Following his father's death, Luburić came to "detest and resent Serbs and the Serbian monarchy", the historian Cathie Carmichael writes.
 Shortly thereafter, Luburić's sister Olga committed suicide by jumping into the Trebižat River after their mother forbade her from marrying a Muslim.
 Following the deaths of Luburić's father and sister, his mother found work in a tobacco factory to provide for her remaining children.
 She soon married a man named Jozo Tambić, with whom she had three more children.
 Luburić's half-siblings, born of his mother's second marriage, were named Zora, Nada and Tomislav.